Be aware of what VITA and TCE volunteers can and can’t do

 If you’re married and filing a joint tax return, both spouses must be present during the tax return preparation.
 Before visiting a VITA or TCE site, you should gather certain documents, including:

-- Photo identification for yourself and your spouse;
+- Government issued photo identification for yourself and your spouse (if married);

 - Birth dates for everyone who’ll be listed on your tax return;

-- Wage and income statements – commonly called IRS Form W-2 and IRS Form 1099 (remember to include all earned income even if you did not receive an IRS Form W2 or IRS Form 1099);
+- Wage and income statements – commonly called IRS Form W-2 and IRS Form 1099;

 - A copy of last year’s federal income tax return;